 Dashboard light #5

 Answer: Tire pressure warning light

 The tire pressure warning light indicates that your tire pressure is too low.
+(Find out how to check tire pressure like the pros.)
 Having low tire pressure can lead to uneven wear of your tires or tire failure.

 Answer: Washer fluid reminder

-Luckily, when this light comes on you can fix the problem yourself at home.
+Luckily, the fix for this dashboard warning light is a do-it-yourself job.
 The washer fluid reminder light just means that the washer fluid in your car is low and that you need to refill it.
 Keeping a bottle of all seasons washer fluid in your garage is always a good idea.

 Answer: Engine temperature warning light

-In many cars, the engine temperature warning light will illuminate blue when the car is first turned on, meaning that the engine hasn't fully heated up.
+In many cars, the engine temperature warning light will illuminate blue when the car is first turned on, meaning that the engine hasn’t fully heated up.
 Then, when the engine has been running for a few minutes, it turns off.
-It if ever illuminates red it means that your engine is overheating.
-When the light comes on, pull over and shut off your engine and wait for it to cool down.
+It if ever illuminates red, it means that your engine is overheating.
+When the light comes on, pull over, shut off your engine and wait for it to cool down.

 Answer: Automatic gearbox warning